HYENA-007-CYBER/ros2_notes/README.md

 ```bash
 ros2 topic echo /topic_name
 ```
 - Use `rqt_graph` to check every publisher ,subscriber and topic present in our packages

+### Publisher Node

+A **Publisher Node** in ROS2 is a node that sends (publishes) messages to a **topic**

+It acts as a data producer

+### Concept:
+- The publisher node creates a **Publisher** object linked to a specific topic name and message type
+- It then **publishes messages** on that topic using the `.publish()` method
+- Any other node that subscribes to this topic will receive those messages
+- Multiple subscribers can listen to the same topic